-3. A track.
 Similar to a GPS watch, a track can give you precise splits throughout your run or workout.
-Unfortunately the track is only 400 m long and can become rather monotonous quite quickly.
+Unfortunately, the track is only 400 m long and can become rather monotonous quite quickly.
 To combat this boredom I would suggest starting a run away from the track and then doing a few laps around the track to determine your pace and then finishing your run off the track.
-Not only will this keep your run more exciting but you will avoid injuries such to your IT band, calf and hips (from the repetitive left hand turns).
+Not only will this keep your run more exciting but you will avoid injuries such to your IT band, calf, and hips (from the repetitive left-hand turns).

-4. The talk test.
 The talk test is totally effort based.
-It’s main premise is that your ability to talk depends on how hard have an effort you’re putting out.
-This simply implies that your ability to talk is relative to the pace in which you are running.
+The main premise is that your ability to talk depends on how hard have an effort you’re putting out.
+This simply implies that your ability to talk is relative to the pace at which you are running.
 Therefore the faster you are running the less you should be able to talk.
 So an effort at 5K pace will result in you speaking less and only in short bursts.
 An effort at marathon or slower pace should allow you to speak in full sentences and be able to tell a story if you had to.

 However you choose to pace yourself on your runs is up to you.
 You might find that some days you may want to do your run based on pace and the best way for you to do that is on the track or on a treadmill.